lemonsqueeze/FakeWifiConnection/README.md

 Tested on Android KitKat 4.4.2, play store working over ppp !

-Every app is faked by default.
-Open FakeWifiConnection app to enable/disable hack temporarily (master switch) or select which apps to fake.
-Changes take effect immediately (background apps might need a reboot).
+No app is faked by default.
+Open FakeWifiConnection app to enable/disable hack (master switch) and select which apps to fake.
+Changes take effect immediately (background apps need a reboot).

 You might want to try [HackConnectivity.apk](http://www.digitalmobile.in/community/threads/fake-wifi-to-play-games-with-wifi-requirement.8461/) as well.
 It didn't work for me, maybe it works with older android versions.